 The one way valve is more for your coffee beans than your instant coffee.
 It allows the carbon dioxide to escape without letting any air in.

 A canister that blocks sunlight and, preferably all light, is better as light can and will damage your coffee.

 Check regularly for signs of mold growth and mold spores.
 Obviously you don’t want any mold to be in your coffee.

 Obviously, drinking expired coffee is not advised, not only because of the unpleasant taste but the possible adverse health effects.

 It is usually safe to drink instant coffee beyond the expiry date – I have done so many times myself.
-Ensure you store them well and not in any contact with moisture or has any white fluffy mold growing on them or near them.
+Ensure you store them well and not in any contact with moisture or have any white fluffy mold growing on them or near them.

-If you are an occasional instant coffee drinker there is an obvious solution – see the pro tip below.
+If you are an occasional instant coffee drinker, there is an obvious solution – see the pro tip below.

 Does Starbucks Instant Coffee Expire?